create3000/x_ite/docs/_posts/tutorials/improving-performance.md

 ## Compress Files

-Use JPEG or PNG format for textures.
+Use AVIF, JPEG or PNG format for textures.
 GIF is also acceptable in some cases.

-JPEG is a lossy form of compression (that is, when the file is compressed originally, some of the information is lost), but it can achieve a compression in the range of 100 to one.
-Utilities for JPEG compression allow you to control the tradeoff between compression and image quality.
-This form of image compression is generally very effective and results in little noticeable degradation of the image.
+AVIF (AV1 Image File Format) is a modern image format that uses the AV1 codec for superior compression efficiency while maintaining high visual quality.
+It supports advanced features like HDR, transparency, and lossless compression, making it ideal for web and multimedia applications.
+AVIF is designed to compete with formats like JPEG, PNG, and WebP by offering smaller file sizes without significant quality loss.

-Use MPG4 format for movies and animated textures.
+Use MPEG-4 format for movies and animated textures.

 Finally, use with GZip compressed formats (.x3dz, .x3dvz) before you publish them.
-It's faster to uncompress a file that to transmit a large file over the network.
+It's faster to uncompress a file than to transmit a large file over the network.
 All browsers automatically decompress files.
 Using GZip can result in up to 10 times reduction in file size.
 When you compress a file with GZip, white spaces are automatically compacted.